-Although mnemonic discrimination and relational binding are both thought to rely hippocampal computations, the behavioral relationship between the two component processes is not well understood.
-In an initial study, and somewhat surprisingly, Ngo et al. (2017) found that they were uncorrelated in four- and six-year-old children, and in young adults.
-It is important to note, however, that in that study relational memory and mnemonic discrimination were assessed using two different tasks with potential uneven task-specific difficulties unrelated to the central constructs.
+Both mnemonic discrimination and relational binding have been mechanistically linked to the hippocampus (Davachi, 2006; Norman & O'Reilly, 2003), and both are critical for recalling the richness of interpersonal experiences throughout the lifespan.
+The neural correlates of each component may follow distinct maturational profiles in childhood, expressed in uncorrelated development between the two processes in childhood.
+Previous work on non-human primates has shown that the dentate gyrus is the most late-developing subfield relative to other subfields such as CA1-4 (Lavenex & Lavenex, 2013; Serres, 2001).
+Corroborating these findings, studies in humans have also shown that the protracted development of the dentate gyrus and CA3 extend well into young adulthood (e.g., Keresztes et al., 2017).
+However, we know little about how fine-grained discrimination and relational binding relate to each other behaviorally.
+If the relevant computations are carried out by distinct neuroanatomical substrates in different hippocampal subfields, performance on the two components may not be related.
+In fact, in an initial study, and somewhat surprisingly, Ngo et al. (2017) found that they were uncorrelated in four- and six-year-old children, and in young adults.
+It is important to note, however, that in that study relational binding and mnemonic discrimination were assessed using two different tasks with potential uneven task-specific difficulties unrelated to the central constructs.
 In older adults, the only available evidence is that mnemonic discrimination on the MST performance positively correlated with performance on an standardized episodic memory task called the Rey Auditory Verbal Learning Test (RAVLT; Stark et al., 2013), which requires participants to remember the association of words with a specific list, i.e., source memory.
 The positive correlation between the two tasks is consistent with the idea that cognitive abilities tend to more highly correlated in aging populations compared to young adulthood (Lövdén, Ghisletta, & Lindenberger, 2004).
-This sparse evidence suggests the intriguing possibility that mnemonic discrimination and relational binding are uncorrelated in child development and early adulthood, but that later declines are correlated.
+This sparse evidence suggests the intriguing possibility that mnemonic discrimination and relational binding are uncorrelated in child development and early adulthood, but that later declines dovetail.

+However, studies of children and the elderly have proceeded in relative isolation from each other, due in part to the absence of tasks appropriate for a wide age range.
+Therefore, the extent to which the two components develop in childhood and deteriorate in aging in a parallel or joint manner is unknown.
+Leveraging the fact that both mnemonic discrimination and relational binding undergo robust changes in human ontogeny and aging, testing them simultaneously in a lifespan sample will help to elucidate how the core properties of episodic memory are linked or dissociated in development and in aging.
+Furthermore, most researchers focus on only one of the two components of episodic memory, either mnemonic discrimination or relational binding, thus preventing insights into the relations between these two core processes, i.e., into the cognitive structure of episodic memory.
+The present experiments aimed at correcting both problems by using engaging animation videos that allow for encoding and testing of relational binding and mnemonic discrimination within the same paradigm.
+Importantly, our tasks can be used in a lifespan sample, ages ranged from 4 to 80.